 We also ordered the quesadilla per Jemillie’s recommendation and indeed it’s unlike any quesadilla we’ve ever tried before as she has mentioned to us.
 It’s not made of flour tortilla and it is deep fried.
 The kind server helped us decide which to order as there were like 15 kinds of quesadilla to choose from.
 I ordered the one with beef and topped with Mexican cheese, avocado and chimichurri.

 I was tempted to order a margarita but I simply have no more space for it.
 The hubby did enjoy their horchata which he said was one of the best if not the best he has tried.
 I’m not a fan of horchata so it had no effect on me whatsoever, which is a good thing coz’ it’s one less calorie for me to consume or crave for.
 Haha.

-For the kids, I ordered just a plain chicken taco and beef taco and unfortunately they didn’t like it.
-They are quite picky eaters and have yet to get their palates immerse in Mexican food.
-Hopefully, they’ll get accustomed to it sooner, as the hubby and I really love Mexican food or simple a variety of food for that matter.
+For the kids, I ordered just a plain chicken taco and beef taco and unfortunately, they didn’t like it.
+They are quite picky eaters and have yet to get their palates to immerse in Mexican food.
+Hopefully, they’ll get accustomed to it sooner, as the hubby and I really love Mexican food or simply a variety of food for that matter.

 In case you haven’t read about our visit to Bobby Q, check it out as well.
 It’s the other restaurant to try in Phoenix that we don’t want you to miss out on.

-After our lunch at La Santisima, we drove to Glendale, Arizona to go on a Chocolate Factory Tour at Cerrata.
-Come back to our blog tomorrow to read up about that.
+After our lunch at La Santisima, we drove to Glendale, Arizona to go on a Chocolate Factory Tour at Cerreta.